RishiSivakumar/InfiniteMatrixStarter/README.md

 # InfiniteMatrixStarter

-Controls: LMB to Shoot, mouse to move
+Controls: LMB to Shoot, Mouse to Move
+Pickup Healthpacks, avoid Walls and Asteroids